parrt/msds501/README.md

 Each project has a hard deadline and only those projects working correctly before the deadline get credit (100%).
 My grading script pulls from github at the deadline.
 On the due date, projects are due at the **start** of your section's class period for that day.

-This class is pass/fail and we expect most people to pass, but those getting below 80% raw average score are in the danger zone.
+This class is a standard, graded course with letter grades A - F.

 # Syllabus